fggo/html/README.md

 HTML5

 ### DOCTYPE
-to tell a browser which vedrsion of HTML the page is using and render page correctly<br/>
+to tell a browser which version of HTML the page is using and render page correctly<br/>
 HTML5
 ```html
 <!DOCTYPE html>